dugsiiyeinc/Job-Portal/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## Contact

 - shiinedev - [shiinecadde17@gmail.com](mailto:your.email@example.com)
 - Ayaanle - [ayaanleosman@gmail.com](mailto:your.email@example.com)

+## Conclusion
+- Thanks to the Dugsiiye Team and especially our teacher Mc hoamuda